LELG/Cell-Line-Evolution/README.md

 Note, I will refer to a run as a single instance of `main.py` while a test involves running `parameter.sh` with potentially many runs.

+The plots produced by a single run are:

+* Populations - Tumour size against time (number of discrete cycles)
+* Subpopulations - Plot of the number of clones (alive) against time.
+* Mutation Rate - Plot of average mutation rate against time
+* Mutation Distribution – Mid and End - Histogram of the mutation rates distributed acoss the total number of cells.
+Two graphs are plotted together, one showing the distribution before the crash, and the second showing the distribution of mutation rates after the crash.
+Thus we can see the change and trends in mutation rate.
+* Proliferation Rate - Plot of the effective proliferation rate, that is the average of the proliferation rate for each cell, taking into account a reduction in proliferation due to population constraints as well as due to selective pressure.
+* Proliferation Distribution – Mid and End - Histogram of the proliferation rates distributed acoss the total number of cells.
+Two graphs are plotted together, one showing the distribution before the crash, and the second showing the distribution of mutation rates after the crash.
+Thus we can see the change and trends in proliferation rate.
+* Cell Line Graph - Each vertical line indicates the emergence of a clone.
+When the line ends, that clone has died out (or maybe it to the end of the simulation).
+Graph is sorted by time of initial emergence of that clone.
+* Alleles - Shows the distribution of alleles (or mutations) across the population.
+That is, if one mutation is found in a lot of desendents, it will show up as one of the larger allele frequencies.

 ### 4. Compile results from multiple runs

 There are several options for compiling results.
 The script `compact.py` reads the combined output from the results.dat file found in the top level of a test.
 The results are for all the runs under one `parameter.sh` file.